cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 If non-DH-based KEMs are to be used with HPKE, further analysis will be necessary to prove their security.
-The results from {{CS01}} provide some indication that any IND-CCA2 secure KEM will suffice here, but are not conclusive given the differences in the schemes.
+The results from {{CS01}} provide some indication that any IND-CCA2-secure KEM will suffice here, but are not conclusive given the differences in the schemes.

 A detailed computational analysis of HPKE's Auth mode single-shot